-Finding great toys for one year olds can be a particular challenge.
+Finding great toys for this age can be particularly challenging.
 They’re growing out of their baby toys, yet many “big kid” toys contain small pieces or are too developmentally advanced.
 At the same time, their brains and senses require stimulation to help them grow and learn as they play.
-That’s why we’ve curated this list of the 15 best toys for a 1-year-old that are sure to delight your little one.
+That’s why we’ve curated this list of the best toys for a 1-year-old that are sure to delight your little one.

 At age one, most children are getting steadier on their legs and building the muscles needed for walking and running.
 This toy allows them to do all this while stimulating all five senses in delightful and entertaining ways.
 The Baby Einstein Curiosity Table is an activity station that includes lots of movable pieces like gears and color circuits, and it also includes 65 melodies and sounds.
 And, for one-year-olds who aren’t quite ready to stand or walk yet, the legs can be removed for floor or table play.